 Choosing the Best EDC Knife for Whittling

-My go to edc knife which was my top pick in the recent edc knife list HERE is the Victorinox Hunter, not only does it feature a strong locking blade which is great for whittling but it also has one of the largest saws available on a folding pocket knife which can be very useful for speeding up your various craft projects and will save you from having to ‘nibble’ your way around pieces of wood with the blade that you want to cut to size and use for your craft projects.
+The Victorinox Hunter is a great EDC knife.
+Not only does it feature a strong locking blade which is great for whittling but it also has one of the largest saws available on a folding pocket knife which can be very useful for speeding up your various craft projects and will save you from having to ‘nibble’ your way around pieces of wood with the blade that you want to cut to size and use for your craft projects.
 It is a great choice for whittling and wood craft.

 Another good choice is the Cold Steel FinnWolf which is a little more robust, doesn’t feature a saw but has a Scandinavian grind which is probably the best grind for woodworking.
 You will find it particularly effective as you undertake your whittling projects.
 Any of the options from the edc knife post will be suitable for your whittling but these two folders are my favorite to use for whittling tasks.
 If you desperately want a fixed blade for whittling the ENZO necker would be a perfect fixed blade edc whittling knife but these folders are more discreet to carry.